-- Credit cards can have a higher interest rate than a business loan, or start with a lower and attractive interest rate but convert to a much higher rate after a promotion ends) or if your payments are late.
+- Credit cards can have a higher cost of working capital than business funding, or start with a lower and attractive cost of working capital but convert to a much higher cost of working capital after a promotion ends) or if your payments are late.

-- Higher balances with credit cards have a negative effect on your credit score and can make it difficult to qualify for a business loan later on.
+- Higher balances with credit cards have a negative effect on your credit score and can make it difficult to qualify for business funding later on.

 - You may be personally liable when using personal credit cards for your business.